-- 12.(1) In relation to matters not provided for under this Act, a director holds office on the terms of appointment determined by the Governor in Council. - (2) Except as determined by the Governor in Council, a director is not entitled to receive any payment, any interest in property or other valuable consideration or benefit- - (a) by way of remuneration as a director; or - (b) in connection with retirement from office, or other termination of office, as a director.
+12.(1) In relation to matters not provided for under this Act, a director holds office on the terms of appointment determined by the Governor in Council.

+(2) Except as determined by the Governor in Council, a director is not entitled to receive any payment, any interest in property or other valuable consideration or benefit-

+(a) by way of remuneration as a director; or

+&lt;sup>2 Corporations Law, section 229 (Certain persons not to manage corporations)

+(b) in connection with retirement from office, or other termination of office, as a director.